MeanderingProgrammer/render-markdown.nvim/README.md

         --  right: right side of code block
         --  left:  left side of code block position = 'left',
+        -- Amount of padding to add around the language language_pad = 0,
         -- An array of language names for which background highlighting will be disabled -- Likely because that language has background highlights itself disable_background = { 'diff' },